Mastering Web3 Marketing Attribution Analytics: A Complete Guide

 1. Twitter/X

-You run a series of promo threads with eye-catching meme creatives and clear CTAs like “Stake now to earn up to 15% APY.”
+You run a series of promo threads with eye-catching content and clear CTAs like “Stake now to earn up to 15% APY.”

 → Audience: broad, attention-grabbing